 Muscle Hypertrophy.
 After 10 weeks of training, the quadriceps muscle volume increased by a statistically significant degree in all groups, but the 80% x 3 sets and 30% x 3 sets protocols showed more than double the average hypertrophy of the 80% x 1 set condition (80% x 3 = 7.2%, 30% x 3 = 6.8%, 80% x 1 = 3.2%).

-We’re here to talk about reps, not the walking dead of modern dietary cults.
-And the hypertrophy findings of this study indicate that while multiple sets of leg extensions at 80%RM produce much greater hypertrophy than single sets of the same weight, there was little difference in hypertrophy between thigh muscles subjected to 3 sets of either 80%RM or 30%RM.
+And so the hypertrophy findings of this study indicate that while multiple sets of leg extensions at 80%RM produce much greater hypertrophy than single sets of the same weight, there was little difference in hypertrophy between thigh muscles subjected to 3 sets of either 80%RM or 30%RM.

 Strength Increases.
 The increase in 1RM strength was greater in the 80% x 1 and 80% x 3 conditions compared to the 30% x 3 condition.
 This is in agreement with other studies, utilizing squats and leg presses, that also found heavier weights to induce greater strength gains when compared to light weights performed at higher repetition ranges[3-5].